open-nudge/comver/SECURITY-SELF-ASSESSMENT.md

 ## Overview

-Commit-based semantic versioning — verifiable, immutable, and tag-free.
+Commit-based semantic versioning - highly configurable and tag-free.

 ### Background

-TBD
+Tool creating versions directly from commits (no tag creation, no tag usage), which makes it largely immutable.

+Usable with any language as long as the project is git based, but created in and tailored largely towards Python.

 ### Actors